Morrigan (Dragon Age): Development

 Morrigan was mainly written by David Gaider, the lead writer of Origins.
 He intentionally wrote Morrigan so that she would talk a lot about herself throughout the game, while keeping players guessing as to how much of what she divulges is the truth or otherwise, and what her actual motivations are.
 Gaider claimed in an interview that he did not care if Morrigan comes across as being likeable, noting that there is "a certain kind of freedom when you don’t have to worry about making a character likeable because that’s a hard thing to sell.”
 Ray Muzyka, the co-founder and CEO of BioWare, explained in an interview that the inspiration behind creating characters like Morrigan came from the writing team, the design team and the art team working together to create a character they felt was compelling, and they would do that for every companion character that the player could bring into the game.
 Muzyka described Morrigan's personality as "challenging", although he does like the character on a personal level.

 The creation of Alistair and Morrigan as character concepts, as they play the largest role in the game's plot, took far longer than other characters.
 Morrigan was originally conceived to be similar to Flemeth, speaking whimsically.
 However, Gaider was not satisfied and decided to completely rewrite her personality.
 As a result, she was redesigned as a "blunt" individual who has a strained relationship with Flemeth and always acts in defiance towards her mother.
 There was also an idea early in the developmental cycle for Origins to have an old lady narrate the origin story with a historical framing, as though it happened to her many years ago.
 The player would have initially thought it was Flemeth; an elderly Morrigan would be revealed as the narrator by the end of the game.

-BioWare considers finding a suitable voice actor for Morrigan to be one of the most critical elements to a character concept.
+BioWare considered finding a suitable voice actor for Morrigan to be one of the most critical elements to a character concept.
 Claudia Black did not actually audition for the role of Morrigan; instead, she sent in a recording she had done to let BioWare know she is interested in future projects.
 BioWare settled on a different voice actress at one point, but decided that she was not suitable for the character concept they had envisioned.
 Gaider decided to cast Black as the voice of Morrigan as he was familiar with her work as Aeryn Sun in the science fiction television series Farscape.
 A few years after the release of Origin, Black would reprise her role as Morrigan for a promotional trailer of Dragon Age: Inquisition released in 2013; her delivery was very well received by Bioware staff.